SaymaC/saymac/README.md

 ## Hi there, I'm Sayma 👋

-I am a Data Scientist, leveraging advanced analytics, statistical modelling, and machine learning to turn complex data into actionable business insights.
+I’m a Data Analyst and Business Intelligence Analyst who transforms raw data into clear, actionable insights that support strategic decision-making.
+I specialise in analytics, data modelling, and dashboard development, building workflows that uncover trends, improve reporting efficiency, and inform data-driven business outcomes.
-I design data-driven strategies and workflows that uncover patterns, forecast outcomes, and inform high-impact decisions across diverse real-world domains.
+I focus on designing scalable analytical solutions, automated data pipelines, and interactive BI dashboards using Python, SQL, and Power BI.
+My work prioritises clarity, reproducibility, and strong data governance to ensure insights are accurate, accessible, and trusted across teams.

-Currently working on: building scalable analytical solutions and ML-driven products using Python, SQL, and Power BI, with a commitment to open, reproducible research and data ethics.
+Current focus: enhancing reporting automation, developing KPI frameworks, and creating end-to-end analytics solutions that integrate seamlessly into business processes.

-Goal: To bridge product strategy, analytics, and innovation by delivering interpretable, scalable, and ethically responsible data solutions that drive measurable impact.
+Goal: to bridge analytics, product thinking, and business intelligence by delivering interpretable, scalable, and high-impact data solutions that drive measurable results..

 Connect with me: [[LinkedIn](https://linkedin.com/in/saymachowdhury)]